DannyBoyNYC/ppuaba/README.md

-# gatsby-starter-gcn
+# PPUABA

-A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
+Using a starter template to build amazing static websites with Gatsby, Contentful and Netlify.
 Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

 ## Features